My site’s moved CMS and servers. If you spot a problem, let me know.

 I prefer a lavaliere/lapel or countryman/headset to a handheld microphone.
 I’ll let you and your technical team know well in advance if a presentation includes audio and will test the connection and volume at the technical check before the talk.

 Presenting from my own laptop helps ensure there’s less time spent, are fewer issues, setting up for the talk.
-My M1 MacBook Pro supports Thunderbolt 4 and I provides his own presentation remote.
+My MacBook Pro supports Thunderbolt 4 and I provide my own presentation remote.
 I don’t provide slides for use on any other computer.

 I realise that lecterns are convenient for hiding messy cables and putting conference branding on-stage, but they sometimes get in the way of delivering a great presentation.
 The best lecterns have low sides for reading notes at any angle.
 If they can be rotated slightly, they allow speakers to see their laptop screen without standing behind the lectern.